habitissimo/myaas/src/README.md

  * **MYSQL_DATABASE**: name of the database to create.
 (The name is the same always for all instances from all templates, yo will identify them by container name).
     * Default value: default

- * **HOPS_DATA_DIR**: Path where the application will store database instances.
-    * Default value: `/opt/hops/db/data`

- * **HOPS_DUMP_DIR**: Path where the application will look for sql files to import.
-    * Default value: `/opt/hops/db/dumps`

-**Warning:** You can replace the `MYSQL_DOCKER_IMAGE` by a custom one, but the code makes some asumptions on how to launch the database image, `habitissimo/myaas-mysql` image requires the following environment variables to be passed to work: `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_DATABASE`.
+**Warning:** You can replace the `MYSQL_DOCKER_IMAGE` by a custom one, but the code makes some asumptions on how to launch the database image, `habitissimo/myaas-mysql` image requires the following environment variables to be passed to work: `MYSQL_ROOT_PASSWORD`, `MYSQL_DATABASE`.

-Your image should be able to accept this environment variables (even if it will not use them) and shold not require aditional ones.
+Your image should be able to accept this environment variables (even if it will not use them) and should not require aditional ones.
 The easiest way to customize the database settings is to create a derivate from habitissimo/myaas-mysql:10.1.